Júlia Szendrey: Life and works

 Szendrey bore four children for Horvát, while her relationship with her first-born son Zoltán deteriorated, as the young man was increasingly living his life like his father, Petőfi did.
-He eventually died very young in tuberculosis, in 1870.
+He eventually died very young from tuberculosis, in 1870.
 In the 1850s, Szendrey wrote several poems, a diary and she translated several of Hans Christian Andersen's tales.

 Her second marriage also ended in tragedy.
 She was diagnosed with cervical cancer, and suddenly in 1867 she decided to separate from her husband and moved to a small apartment in Pest, financed by her father.
 In her diary, she wrote that her second husband was not loyal to her, and he forced her to do her "conjugal duty" even after a doctor warned him that she was sick.
 She died in that small apartment in 1868, on her deathbed she dictated a letter to her father that read, "Father said I would be unhappy with Sándor.
 A woman has not yet experienced such happiness that I felt when I was together with my Sándor.
 I was his queen, he adored me and I adored him.
 We were the happiest couple in the world, and had fate not intervened, we would still be so."

 After reading her letter, where she confessed of the wrongdoings of her husband, her father did not allow Horvát to bury her, he himself arranged the funeral.
 60 years after Petőfi's death, she was laid to rest with the rest of the Petőfi family members in Kerepesi Cemetery, the inscription on the tomb includes her birth name and identifies her as Sándor Petőfi's wife, even though she died as Árpád Horvát's spouse.